OptimalDesignLab/PumiInterface.jl/README.md

 ## Scorec Installation

-If you are working on a SCOREC machine (with access to the SCOREC shared file system), the library can be built as follows:
+If you are working on a SCOREC machine (with access to the SCOREC shared file system), load the Pumi module and build the library as follows:

 ```
 Pkg.clone(url)